FAQ

 What propellants does BOOSTER use, and what mission profiles are supported?

-BOOSTER uses Nitrous Oxide and Propane in gaseous and liquid phase.
+BOOSTER uses Nitrous Oxide and Ethane in gaseous and liquid phase.
 It does not support other propellants.
-The combination allows for a wide range of mission profiles, from orbit maintenance to high-ΔV maneuvers.
+The combination allows for a wide range of mission profiles, from orbit maintenance to high-ΔV maneuvers, in-orbit servicing, re-entry capsules, or constellations.

 What information do you need from us to size and configure the system?